ETIQUETTE & POLICIES

 ● Be on time.
 Feel free to arrive 10 – 15 minutes prior to class; lay down your mat, settle into the space and breathe; our drop in classes operate on a first come, first serve basis.

 ● Please remove outdoor shoes when you enter the studio.
 This helps us keep the space clean and bare foot friendly for everyone.

 ● All students must sign in at the Front Desk prior to class start.

-● It is your responsibility to inform the teacher if you are pregnant or have any injuries before class.
+● It is your responsibility to inform the teacher if you are pregnant, or have any injuries, prior to each class.

 ● Arrive to class WELL hydrated and avoid caffeinated beverages prior to class.
 Avoid eating heavy meals 2 hours before practicing, yet not hungry.
 If you are feeling hungry closer to class starting, it is recommended to eat something light/easy to digest such as a piece of fruit.